Choosing the right hobby CNC plasma cutter table

 - Height control

-Some tables come without a height control to hit a lower price point.
+Some affordable CNC plasma tables come without a height control to hit a lower price point.
 Don’t go this route.
-A good height control is non-negotiable as it is critical to plasma cutting in terms of cut edge angularity and consumable life.
+If you want the best plasma table, a good height control is critical to plasma cutting in terms of cut edge angularity and consumable life.

-Most of these entry level tables come with CAD drawing software, as well as post processor or CAM software that takes the drawing file from the CAD and turns it into machine code.
-Look carefully at the software offered by each table manufacturer before buying as the learning curve can differ greatly.
+Most of these hobby CNC plasma tables come with CAD drawing software, as well as post processor or CAM software that takes the drawing file from the CAD and turns it into machine code.
+Look carefully at the software offered by each CNC plasma table manufacturer before buying as the learning curve can differ greatly.

 - Fume control